Planning an Accessible Campus Event at SF State

 - Cover electrical cable or cords

-- Ensure that food items and beverages are in wheelchair-accessible locations
+- Ensure food items and beverages are in wheelchair-accessible locations

 - Provide accessible seating in multiple locations

-[Please apply principles of universal design for access to your room set-up for receptions by offering tables at various heights and seating in various locations to ensure full integration of individuals with disabilities at your receptions.
-Please feel free to consult with the DPRC for further guidance.]
+Please apply principles of Universal Design for access to your room set-up for receptions by offering tables at various heights and seating in various locations to ensure full integration of individuals with disabilities at your events.

 - Identify accessible restrooms near the site of your event